 See what the business is worth.
 Spot what drives business value.
 Make a fact-based business purchase decision.

-In addition, you can do very quick market comparisons across over 425 industries.
+In addition, you can do very quick market comparisons by industry.
 The market comparisons also save you time – you can rapidly screen out businesses for sale to see which ones are overpriced and spot the bargains.

 You can also calculate the value of business goodwill – which helps both during the seller negotiations and purchase price allocation.
 All in a few keystrokes!